Somebody feed Phil in Modena, and we are that Somebody

 For sure we've learned 2 things about Phil Rosenthal.

-First that he isn't only a great comedian, but also a fantastic person able to immediately bond with people, just with a smile.
+1. He isn't only a great comedian, but also a fantastic person able to immediately bond with people, just with a smile.

-And I'm 100% sure he asked for a green salad for dinner, after such an intense food marathon.
+2. I'm 100% sure he asked for a green salad for dinner, after such an intense food marathon.

 How to watch Somebody feed Phil episode in Modena, Italy

-You can watch Somebody feed Phil episode in Venice and Modena on Netflix.
+You can watch the Somebody feed Phil episode in Venice and Modena on Netflix.
 The episode is #1 of Season 2.